Visit our new Restaurant site I Eat Vegas for information about

 the Las Vegas buffet.

 For people who love both to eat and to gamble, one of the highlights of Las Vegas is that it allows you to combine the two.
 Doing well at the tables can earn you a free meal and some restaurants offer you the chance to gamble while you eat.
-What could be better than playing bingo while enjoying a fine steak?

 This food fantasy is as much a part of Las Vegas' distinctive